The Cosby Show: Production notes

 Although the cast and characters were predominantly African-American, the program was unusual in that issues of race were rarely mentioned when compared to other situation comedies of the time with predominantly African-American casts, such as The Jeffersons.
-However, The Cosby Show had African-American themes, such as the Civil rights movement, and it frequently promoted African-American culture and culture of Africa represented by artists and musicians such as Jacob Lawrence, Miles Davis, James Brown, B.B.
-King, Stevie Wonder, Sammy Davis Jr., Lena Horne, Duke Ellington, Dizzy Gillespie and Miriam Makeba.
+However, The Cosby Show had African-American themes, such as the Civil rights movement, and it frequently promoted African-American culture and culture of Africa represented by artists and musicians such as Jacob Lawrence, Miles Davis, James Brown, B. B. King, Stevie Wonder, Sammy Davis Jr., Lena Horne, Duke Ellington, Dizzy Gillespie and Miriam Makeba.

+Chris Rock was considered for the role of Theo's best friend Cockroach, which eventually went to Payne.

 The spin-off, A Different World, dealt with racial issues more often.
-The series finale (taped March 6, 1992) aired during the 1992 Los Angeles riots, with Cosby quoted in media at the time pleading for peace.
+The Cosby Shows series finale, taped March 6, 1992, aired during the 1992 Los Angeles riots, with Cosby quoted in media at the time pleading for peace.

 During the third season, Rashad was pregnant with her daughter Condola.
 Rather than write this pregnancy in, the producers simply greatly reduced Rashad's scenes or filmed in such a way that her pregnancy was not noticeable.

 Another main cast member pregnancy, that of Bonet, almost caused the actress to be fired, especially coming in the wake of appearing in the film Angel Heart, which contained explicit sexual scenes with actor Mickey Rourke.
 Cosby strongly disapproved of Bonet's role, but allowed her to continue on World until returning to Cosby after her pregnancy.
 Tensions remained, however, and Bonet was eventually fired in April 1991.

 Theme song and opening sequence

 The show's theme music, "Kiss Me", was composed by Stu Gardner and Bill Cosby.
-Seven versions of this theme were used during the run of the series, making it one of the few television series to use multiple versions of the same theme song over the course of a series.
+Seven versions of this theme were used during the run of the series, all variations of Cosby's 1974 song by the same name, from his album At Last Bill Cosby Really Sings.
 For season four, the theme song music was performed by musician Bobby McFerrin.

-Due to legal complications regarding the background mural, the opening for season seven was filmed on August 17, 1990, at Kaufman Astoria Studios in New York City, New York was replaced with the one from the previous season.
+Due to legal complications regarding the background mural, the opening for season seven (filmed on August 17, 1990 at Kaufman Astoria Studios in New York City, New York), was replaced with the one from the previous season.
 The original season seven opening, with slight modifications, returned to use in the beginning of season eight.